SARS-CoV-2 / COVID19 NOTICE

 Court begins at 7:00 pm; however, the doors to the court open at 6:15 pm with the village prosecutor meeting citizens on a first come-first served basis.
 When you arrive, check in with the court clerk.

 Payments for citations can be made in person at the Fox Point Municipal Court during regular business hours.
-Cash and credit cars are accepted.
+Cash and credit cards are accepted.

 Fox Point Municipal Court